famer/projects/app/places.md

 ---
 title: (Pro) Places
-description: Places is navigation tool that lets you navigate to your places easily for everyone
+description: Places is navigation tool that lets you find a way to your places easily for everyone
 image: pro-places.png
 tags: iOS
 appstoreLink: https://itunes.apple.com/us/app/pro-places/id948166579